Philosophy and objectives

 You will be allocated a personal tutor to help with queries or difficulties regarding the training.
 The personal tutor will also liaise with seminar leaders, supervisors and the Training Committee to provide a co-ordinated assessment of your progress.

 You meet your personal and year tutor each term.

 Our clinical courses start in September.

-Attendance is on Monday afternoons / evenings during term time (dates for 2016-2017).
+Attendance is on Monday afternoons / evenings during term time.
 Although this timing is likely to continue, we cannot guarantee it.

 You will individually negotiate times to see your patients, attend supervision, and see your own therapist.